openmv/openmv/src/README.md

 ```

 ### Contribution guidelines
-Note: please follow the [best practices](https://developers.google.com/blockly/guides/modify/contribute/write_a_good_pr) when sending pull requests upstream.
+Please follow the [best practices](https://developers.google.com/blockly/guides/modify/contribute/write_a_good_pr) when sending pull requests upstream.
 In general, the pull request should:
 * Fix one problem.
 Don't try to tackle multiple issues at once.
 * Use commits.
 Split the changes into logical groups using git commits.